This page will be regularly updated with answers to frequently asked questions from members.

 Can one person hold multiple role types at the same time?

 Yes, a person can be assigned multiple roles in the new member portal.
-For example, they can be a case manager and financial contact if required.
+For example, their portal account can be assigned a case worker and billing contact role if required.

 Can multiple people be assigned the financial contact role?